 This Maine Coon cat information covers some of the most commonly asked questions.
 Everyone loves Maine Coons!
 These questions keep coming up, so they make it to our Top 10 Most Asked Maine Coon Questions:

 #10: How Big Do Maine Coon Cats Get?

 Maine Coons are the biggest house cat.
-But, they are not enormous!
+But, they are not all enormous!
 A female Maine Coon is usually between 9-12 pounds, and a male will fall between 13-18 pounds.

 Yes, they can be more, but don't forget they can be less, too.
 These are just averages.
 It's most likely your cat will fall within these ranges.

 Everyone loves a big Maine Coon cat!
 We all hear about a 25-30 pound Coon sometimes!
-This is neat, but unusual.
+This is neat, but not usual.

 #9: What Is The Maine Coon Cat Personality Like?